anuragdalia/google-cloud-swarm/README.md

 ### Create a Cluster
    `./swarm-up.sh`
+   <br>Choose the project

-   By default, this will create a cluster with one manager and two workers.
+   <br>By default, this will create a cluster with one manager and two workers.
 You can edit this and more options in the [options.yaml](options.yaml) file.
 ### Delete a Cluster
    `./swarm-down.sh`

+   <br>Choose the project
 ### Resize a Cluster
    `./swarm-resize.sh <NUM_WORKERS>`
+    <br>Choose the project

 ### Options
 Edit the [options.yaml](options.yaml) file to specify your options.